Sampoorna Grameen Rozgar Yojana

 The Sampoorna Grameen Rozgar Yojana (English: Universal Rural Employment Programme) was a scheme launched by the Government of India to gain the objective of providing gainful employment for the rural poor.
 From 21 February 2003, EAS became an allocation-based scheme.
 The programme was implemented through the Panchayati Raj institutions.

 The Sampoorna Grameen Rozgar Yojana was launched on 25 September 2001 by merging the provisions of Employment Assurance Scheme (EAS) and Jawahar Gram Samridhi Yojana (JGSY).
 The programme is self-targeting in nature and aims to provide employment and food to people in rural areas who lived below the poverty line.

 Origin

-Sampoorna Grameen Rozgar Yojana is a combination of the provisions under Employment Assurance Scheme (EAS) and Jawahar Gram Samridhi Yojana (JGSY).
+Sampoorna Grameen Rozgar Yojana is a combination of the provisions under the Employment Assurance Scheme (EAS) and Jawahar Gram Samridhi Yojana (JGSY).

-The Food For Work Programme was restructured and renamed as National Rural Employment Programme in October 1980 by the then Prime Minister Indira Gandhi and it became a regular Programme from April 1981.
-The Programme was launched during the Sixth Five Year Plan.
-It aims the implementation of additional employment to under employed persons.
-Central-state contribution was on the basis of 50:50 ratio.
-In 1989 NREP was merged with Jawahar Rozgar Yojana.
+The Food For Work Programme was restructured and renamed as the National Rural Employment Programme in October 1980 by the then Prime Minister Indira Gandhi and it became a regular Programme from April 1981.
+The Programme was launched during the India's Sixth Five-Year Plan.
+It aims for the implementation of additional employment to under-employed persons on a Central-state contribution ratio of 50:50.
+In 1989, NREP was merged with Jawahar Rozgar Yojana.